-Inspection shall not be required for the slaughter and processing of poultry products under this exemption if the producer meets the following requirements:
+Inspection shall not be required for the slaughter or preparation of poultry products under this exemption if the producer meets the following requirements:

-- (1) The poultry are of the producer's own raising and have been raised on the producer's own premises. - (2) The slaughter and processing of these birds take place on the producer's own farm premises. - (3) Fewer than 1,000 total birds are slaughtered annually.
+- (1) The poultry are of the producer's own raising and have been raised on the producer's own premises. - (2) The slaughter and preparation of these birds take place on the producer's own farm premises. - (3) Fewer than 1,000 total birds are slaughtered annually.
 The 999 total is inclusive of all species of poultry slaughtered.
-For example, 500 chickens and 499 turkeys= 999 limit - (4) No poultry products are offered for sale or transportation in interstate commerce (i.e. across state lines); and - (5) The raw poultry products are only sold: - a. from the farm premises directly to household consumers, - b. at a farmers' market directly to household consumers, or - c. to a food service establishment defined in 18 V.S.A. §4301(a)(8), licensed by the Commissioner of Health, or - d. are for personal use.
+For example, 500 chickens and 499 turkeys= 999 limit - (4) No poultry products are offered for sale or transportation in interstate commerce (i.e. across state lines); and - (5) The poultry products are sold as whole birds only - (6) The whole birds are only sold: - a. from the farm premises directly to household consumers, - b. at a farmers' market directly to household consumers, or - c. to a food restaurant licensed by the Commissioner of Health, or - d. are for personal use.